 You must have heard the expressions “you don’t know what you have until it’s gone” (Elite) or “you only miss something once it’s gone” (Quora).
 I doubt these sayings are completely true.
 After some reflection, I realised that you can – and will – only miss someone who is/was important to you.
 Else, you will forget about it/her/him.
 I’m curious how important I am/was to someone.

-It feels like I’m in a time loop, back to 2013/2014, when I had my own burn-out/depression (my 2017 blog, my 2016 blog, my 2015 blog).
-This time, I am a spectator.
+It feels like I’m in a time loop, back to 2013/2014, when I had my own burn-out & depression (eg, my 2017 blog, my 2016 blog, my 2015 blog).
+This time, I’m a spectator.
 One of its common characteristics is that you push people away who care about you.
 It’s easier feeling sorry for yourself when you’re all alone.
 A friend may tell you the truth.
 Pushing your friend away is like pushing that truth away.
-What remains is a victim role, full of grief, sorrow and self-pity.
+What remains is a victim role, full of grief & sorrow and self-pity.

-A burn-out/depression is a balancing act between self-destruction and self-preservation (my 2017 blog).
+A burn-out & depression is a balancing act between self-destruction and self-preservation.
 Some people opt for the “easy” way out.
 I think, feel and believe that it is the hardest decision ever.
 Others will want to climb back after hitting rock bottom.
 This climbing does, however, not follow a straight road.
 It’s like a chess move: 2 steps forward, 1 step back.

 Pushing people away might actually be part of self-preservation.
 I think, feel and believe that answers can only arrive in solitude.
 I doubt that answers can – let alone will – arrive in loneliness.
-It’s a common mistake confusing loneliness with solitude (my blogs).
-I love solitude and fear loneliness (my September blog, my March blog).
+It’s a common mistake confusing loneliness with solitude.
+I love my solitude and fear loneliness (eg, my September blog, my March blog).

-In the aftermath of my 2013 burnout/depression, I noticed that material belongings have become less and less important to me.
+In the aftermath of my 2013 burn-out & depression, I noticed that material belongings have become less and less important to me.
 The number of items that I must keep in the future, is still decreasing in my mind.
-The appeal of a “tiny house” is increasing.
-I have also noticed that immaterial items (eg, faith, hope, love, wisdom) are still becoming more important to me.
+The appeal of a tiny house is increasing.
+I have also noticed that immaterial items (eg, faith, hope & love, and wisdom) are still becoming more important to me.

 I believe that people whom – and things that – are important to us will always be missed, whether still around or permanently gone.
-Some may call this Love (eg, Deity, others).
+Some may call this Love (eg, agape / Deity, others).

 I know this world won’t change for me